 - All interested parties will see your paper IMMEDIATELY.
 You might even read it.
 So be prepared for criticism!

-The stages of the cumulative dissertation
+The stages of the article-based dissertation

 The short version (Einstein’s version) looks like this: research, write, publish.